Medicaid Long Term Care Benefits: Locations & Care Providers

 • Routine hygienic items and services

-Medicaid LTC is Not for Rehabilitation: When an individual enters a nursing home for a limited time to recover after an injury, short-term disability or illness, this is considered “rehab.”
+Medicaid Long Term Care is Not for Rehabilitation: When an individual enters a nursing home for a limited time to recover after an injury, short-term disability or illness, this is considered “rehab.”
 If someone needs to stay in a nursing home for 100 days or fewer, Medicare is typically the program that covers those costs.

-The following nursing home services are usually NOT covered by Medicaid LTC:
+The following nursing home services are usually NOT covered by Medicaid Long Term Care:

 • A private room, unless it’s medically necessary